- Country Info

 - Video Library

-No Degree, No Problem: The 6 Best Countries to Teach English Without a College Degree
+No Degree, No Problem: The 6 Best Countries to Teach English Without a Degree

 Written By: John Bentley

-Yes.
-With an associate's degree and a TEFL certification you can teach English abroad in more than 50 countries, from Costa Rica to Taiwan.
-Some countries like South Korea & Japan require a 4-year degree, but you still have many options.
+With an associate's degree and a TEFL certification, you can teach English abroad in more than 50 countries, from Costa Rica to Taiwan.
+Some countries like South Korea and Japan require a 4-year degree, but you still have many options.

+In many countries, having a TEFL certificate and being a native-English speaker is enough to get a job teaching English abroad.
 You do not need professional teaching experience, a teaching license, a degree in education, or even a college degree to teach English abroad.
-With a TEFL certificate and native-English speaking abilities, you will have the skills and qualification you need to get a professional TEFL job.

 Characterized by an extremely tropical climate, Cambodia is home to a growing population eager to learn English.
 Known for having some of the friendliest and warmest people despite a very recent and tragic history, Cambodians welcome teachers looking for an adventure.
 While underdeveloped compared to its neighbors Thailand and Vietnam, there is a demand for English teachers, especially in the capital city of Phnom Penh and even the touristy city of Siem Reap, the location of the famous Angkor Wat.